tushar2704/Best-Ever-Streamlit-Applications/README.md

 In the scope of this project, I have meticulously crafted comprehensive cheat sheets encompassing all aspects of Streamlit within a single Streamlit application.
 These cheat sheets are available in English, Français, and Deutsch, ensuring accessibility for a diverse audience.
 The application comprises over 15,000 lines of code, featuring custom functions meticulously designed to elucidate the visual output of the code snippets.
 Additionally, a robust documentation framework has been established to provide users with clear insights and guidance throughout their interaction with the application.

 **[Project 2: Stats Mosaic Streamlit](https://github.com/tushar2704/Stats-Mosaic-Streamlit)**
+Stats-Mosaic-Streamlit is a comprehensive GitHub repository that aims to provide a growing collection of curated content and projects centered around statistics and its intersection with data science, machine learning, and artificial intelligence.